46-Page Dental Template Customisation in Las Vegas — 83 Days, White-Label for a US Marketing Agency

 Delivery team

-- Anton Hersun, xaverPRO — project lead (estimation, agency-side communication, sign-off, xaver-tier QA)
+• Anton Hersun, — project lead (estimation, agency-side communication, sign-off, xaver-tier QA)

 The agency managed design, content, client communication, and hosting entirely upstream of our work.
-Our team was not visible to the practice.
+Haven Dental dealt with the agency for every decision and never saw our names on a single ticket.
 Work orders came in through the agency’s shared issue backlog; no task was marked done without agency-side reviewer sign-off on each item.

 For agencies with a branded template system